 Mothers are naturally more bonded to their children / Women are more emotional / Women centre their worlds around family

 For ages, I believed this one.
 When it suits me, I still believe it.
-But, since more dads are now performing a primary carer role (or even just a sharing-the-burden carer role), I've seen more and more men displaying the kind of 'motherly' behaviour that involves intuiting when your child is unwell, preparing lunch boxes, knowing your children's shoe sizes, etc.
+But, since more dads are now performing a primary carer role (or even just a sharing-the-burden carer role), I've seen more and more men displaying the kind of 'motherly' behaviour that involves intuiting when their child is unwell, preparing lunch boxes, knowing their children's shoe sizes, etc.

 So this one might be true if you substitute 'primary carer' for 'mothers/women'.
 When men perform these roles, they tend to have this outlook too.

 When boys fight there's no drama.
 They get over it fast.
 Girls backstab and hold grudges

 When I visit my kids' school to see a teacher or the principal or do some form of admin or whatnot, I see the student welfare officer mediating a constant stream of bitchy catfights, friendship dramas and tears, accusations and peer-exclusion.
 The fact that half of these incidents involve boys and the other half involve girls clearly makes our school a bit exceptional, as this is obviously very girly behaviour.